-The UV light works by penetrating the cell walls of the organisms and prevent its reproduction, thereby making it harmless.
-Also, UV light does not change the water’s chemical composition plus it does not leave any by-products on it.
+The UV light works by penetrating the organisms' cell walls and preventing their reproduction, thereby making it harmless.
+Also, UV light does not change the water’s chemical composition, plus it does not leave any by-products on it.

-To make the UV light effective, the right dose for a specific unit of water must be used.
+To make the UV light effects, the right dose for a specific water unit must be used.
 Here are some of the tips that you should try in using UV light in disinfecting rainwater:

-UV light is not visible to the naked eye.
-It may appear to be lit however, it might not be working.
+The UV light is not visible to the naked eye.
+It may appear to be lit.
+However, it might not be working.
 So always check your tool and clean the glass enclosure so that the light will be effective.

-If the UV treatment is correct, it can reduce the harmful pathogens that are present in the rainwater collected.
-It must contain particulates that are no more than 50 microns and does not contain sulfur, tannins, or sulfur-related bacteria.
-It must also have 0.005 parts per million less manganese and less than 0.3 parts per million of iron
+If the UV treatment is correct, it can reduce the harmful pathogens present in the rainwater collected.
+It must contain particulates that are no more than 50 microns and do not contain sulfur, tannins, or sulfur-related bacteria.
+It must also have 0.005 parts per million less manganese and less than 0.3 parts per million of iron.

-Typically, the UV light is installed after all the filtration systems and it can thereby result in clean water, free of bugs, and ready to use.
-The UV light entry-level can product about 10 gallons of clean water each minute.
+Typically, the UV light is installed after all the filtration systems, and it can thereby result in clean water, free of bugs, and ready to use.
+The UV light entry-level can produce about 10 gallons of clean water each minute.

 Filters and Disinfection

-The effectivity of the filters can be measured via microns and the smallest size of particle that they can filter.
+The effectivity of the filters can be measured via microns and the smallest size of the particle that they can filter.
 Indeed, the smaller the micron size, the better the filter is.
-However, it is costly and the filtration process is smaller.
+However, it is costly, and the filtration process is smaller.

-The first filter in a system is called as the cartridge filters.
-They need to be changed regularly to prevent microorganisms to strive in the dirty environment.
+The first filter in a system is called the cartridge filter.
+They need to be changed regularly to prevent microorganisms from striving in a dirty environment.

-Meanwhile, for rainwater systems requires a larger filter which is 50 microns or more to be used to eliminate the sand, insects, pebbles, and other larger particles.
+Meanwhile, rainwater systems require a larger filter which is 50 microns or more, to be used to eliminate the sand, insects, pebbles, and other larger particles.

-With chlorine, it has eliminated several water-borne diseases like hepatitis, dysentery, cholera, and typhoid and it has also saved the lives of thousands of people.
-However, chlorine has also side effects that’s why many people are hesitant with its use.
+With chlorine, it has eliminated several water-borne diseases like hepatitis, dysentery, cholera, and typhoid, and it has also saved thousands of people.
+However, chlorine also has side effects; that’s why many people are hesitant about its use.

-For one, chlorine is very reactive and it can easily combine with naturally occurring organic material that creates harmful chemical like chloroform.
+For one, chlorine is very reactive, and it can easily combine with naturally occurring organic material that creates harmful chemicals like chloroform.